watturkara/Plugin-Visual-UniprotLink/README.md

 ## Using Python
 Clone the github repository to your local computer.
+Ensure that a java compiler is installed.
 In that directory, run `pip install -r requirements.txt` to install the requirements.
 Then run `FLASK_APP=app python -m flask run`.
 A flask module will run at localhost:5000/.